If the U.S. strikes Iran, what might happen next?

 "Traditionally, when faced with this sort of American action, Iran doesn't tend to respond directly and immediately, but they do so asymmetrically and over a period of time," said Ray Takeyh, a former State Department official and Iran expert at the Council on Foreign Relations.

 The U.S. and Iran have been attacking one another covertly for decades.
-President Obama is believed to have ordered a cyber attack that employed malware known as Stuxnet to set back Iran's nuclear program by causing centrifuges to malfunction, for example.
+President Barack Obama is believed to have ordered a cyberattack that employed malware known as Stuxnet to set back Iran's nuclear program by causing centrifuges to malfunction, for example.
 Iran built powerful bombs that killed American troops in Iraq.

 After a U.S. guided missile cruiser accidentally shot down an Iranian passenger airliner in July 1988, killing 290 civilians, Iran capitulated, believing the shootdown was not an accident.